ExpressVPN Pros & Cons

 ExpressVPN’s excellent router app and support means that it’s also the best choice for console gamers and streaming device fanatics looking to protect their devices as best they can.

-While it may not be our top pick for Fire TV Stick, ExpressVPN is our favorite VPN for other streaming devices, as well as gaming consoles like Xbox and PlayStation.
+Having said this, it’s still a great VPN for Fire Stick TV that will hide your IP address and unblock your favorite streaming services.
+In fact, ExpressVPN is our favorite VPN for other streaming devices, as well as gaming consoles like Xbox and PlayStation.

-For devices which don’t support dedicated VPN apps you can use ExpressVPN MediaStreamer, a SmartDNS service included in every subscription plan.
+For devices like that which don’t support dedicated VPN apps you can use ExpressVPN MediaStreamer, which is included in every subscription plan.

 MediaStreamer makes unblocking streaming services like Hulu and HBO as easy as possible, but it doesn’t encrypt traffic on that device.
 That’s because it works by changing your device’s default DNS servers to ones run by ExpressVPN.
 This tricks streaming sites and apps into thinking that they’re communicating with a server in the country whose content you wish to unblock.